Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

 In this paper we explore a novel mechanism for generating matter-density perturbations based upon the non-linear evolution of primordial tensor modes.
 This mechanism was first proposed and analyzed in \cite{Tomita1971,Tomita1972, Matarrese:1997ay}.
-These tensor-induced scalar modes are statistically independent of standard adiabatic density perturbations, so that the overall matter power spectrum is merely the sum of the ones from the two components.
+These tensor-induced scalar modes are statistically independent of standard adiabatic density perturbations, so that the overall matter power-spectrum is merely the sum of the ones from the two components.
 Due to the fact that gravitational waves are frozen on super-horizon scales, they can source our second order perturbations only on sub-horizon scales, so our effect does not produce CMB anisotropies on large scales, unlike the linear matter perturbation.
 Here we consider scales which entered the Hubble radius after matter-radiation equality.
 A more detailed analysis where smaller scales are included will be presented in a separate paper~\cite{Barietal2}.

-Our main result is that primordial GW can give rise to observable effects in the matter power spectrum.
-In particular we focus on models of inflation where the linear tensor power spectrum is either blue-tilted or endowed with a Gaussian bump, as it happens, e.g., in Axion Inflation models~\cite{Namba:2015gja,Thorne:2017jft,Dimastrogiovanni:2016fuu}.
+Our main result is that primordial GW can lead to observable effects in the matter power-spectrum.
+In particular, we focus here on models of inflation where the linear tensor power-spectrum is either blue-tilted or endowed with a Gaussian bump, as it happens, e.g., in Axion Inflation models~\cite{Namba:2015gja,Thorne:2017jft,Dimastrogiovanni:2016fuu}.
 Such models, which are also good candidates to be probed by next generation GW interferometers, such as LISA or ET~\cite{Bartolo:2016ami,Maggiore:2019uih}, leave an observable imprint on LSS.
-This opens the possibility to constrain or to detect primordial GWs through future LSS surveys such as Euclid \cite{Euclid:2019clj}, DESI \cite{DESI:2018ymu}, SPHEREx \cite{2016arXiv160607039D}, SKA \cite{SKA:2018ckk}, Roman Space Telescope \cite{2021arXiv211103081R} and Vera Rubin Observatory (LSST)\cite{2020arXiv200907653V}.
+This opens the possibility to constrain or to detect primordial GWs through future LSS surveys, such as Euclid \cite{Euclid:2019clj}, DESI \cite{DESI:2018ymu}, SPHEREx \cite{2016arXiv160607039D}, SKA \cite{SKA:2018ckk}, Roman Space Telescope \cite{2021arXiv211103081R} and Vera Rubin Observatory (LSST)\cite{2020arXiv200907653V}.